Search

 This guideline is for bystanders, first aiders and first aid providers.

-Recommendations
+Summary of Recommendations

-- Controlling external bleeding.
+- Control external bleeding.

 Introduction